 We continually review the events and circumstances related to our financial performance and economic environment for factors that would provide evidence of the impairment of our intangible assets.
 When impairment indicators are identified with respect to our previously recorded intangible assets with finite useful lives, we test for impairment using undiscounted cash flows.
 If such tests indicate impairment, then we measure the impairment as the difference between the carrying value of the asset and the fair value of the asset, which is measured using discounted cash flows.
 Indefinite-lived intangible assets are assessed annually for impairment by comparing the fair value of such intangible assets, measured using discounted cash flows, to the respective fair value.
 To the extent the fair value is less than the associated carrying value, impairment is recorded.
-Significant management judgment is required in forecasting of future operating results, which are used in the preparation of the projected discounted cash flows and should different conditions prevail, material write downs of net intangible assets and other long-lived assets could occur.
+Significant management judgment is required in forecasting future operating results, which are used in the preparation of the projected discounted cash flows and should different conditions prevail, material write downs of net intangible assets and other long-lived assets could occur.
 We periodically review the estimated remaining useful lives of our acquired intangible assets.
 A reduction in our estimate of remaining useful lives, if any, could result in increased amortization expense in future periods.

 We test goodwill for impairment at the reporting unit level at least annually during the fourth quarter of each fiscal year and more frequently if impairment indicators are identified.
 We have determined that our reporting units are the same as our reportable segments.
 The first step of the goodwill impairment test is a comparison of the fair value of a reporting unit to its carrying value.
-We estimate the fair values of our reporting units using discounted cash flow valuation models and by comparing our reporting units to guideline publicly-traded companies.
-These methods require estimates of our future revenues, profits, capital expenditures, working capital, and other relevant factors, as well as selecting appropriate guideline publicly-traded companies for each reporting unit.
+We estimate the fair values of our reporting units using the discounted cash flow valuation model and by comparing our reporting units to guideline publicly-traded companies.
+The two valuation methodologies are generally weighted equally in our final fair value calculation.
+These methods require estimates of our future revenues, profits, capital expenditures, working capital, costs of capital and other relevant factors, as well as selecting appropriate guideline publicly-traded companies for each reporting unit.
 We estimate these amounts by evaluating historical trends, current budgets, operating plans, industry data, and other relevant factors.
+In addition, we compare the aggregate reporting unit fair values to our market capitalization.

-The estimated fair value of each of our reporting units exceeded its respective carrying value as of our last testing date on July 1, 2009, indicating the underlying goodwill of each reporting unit was not impaired.
+The estimated fair value of each of our reporting units exceeded its respective carrying value in fiscal 2010, indicating the underlying goodwill of each reporting unit was not impaired as of our most recent testing date.
 Accordingly, we were not required to complete the second step of the goodwill impairment test.
-The timing and frequency of our goodwill impairment test is based on an ongoing assessment of events and circumstances that would more than likely reduce the fair value of a reporting unit below its carrying value.
-There are various assumptions and estimates underlying the determination of an impairment loss, and estimates using different, but each reasonable, assumptions could produce significantly different results and materially affect the determination of fair value and/or goodwill impairment for each reporting unit.
-We believe that the assumptions and estimates utilized were appropriate based on the information available to management.
-The timing and recognition of impairment losses by us in the future, if any, may be highly dependent upon our estimates and assumptions.
+As of July 1, 2010, the estimated fair value of our Applications reporting unit was 110% of carrying value.
+Total goodwill allocated to the reporting unit was \$448.0 million as of July 1, 2010.